 The 1993 Stock Option Plan provides that no incentive stock option may be granted to an employee of HEICO or its subsidiaries if, as a result of such grant, the aggregate fair market value (determined at the time the option was granted) of the HEICO Common Stock into which such option is exercisable for the first time by such employee during any calendar year (under all plans of HEICO and its subsidiaries) exceeds \$100,000.
-No such limitations apply, however, to any non-qualified stock options which may be issued under the 1993 Stock Option Plan.
+However, no quantity limitations currently apply to the grant of non-qualified stock options which may be issued under the 1993 Stock Option Plan.